Vijay Antony: Acting

 with overall collections nearing 40 Crore.
 The Telugu dub Bichagadu was a bigger success than the original.
 His next was Saithan, an action thriller directed by debutant Pradeep Krishnamoorthy.

 He appeared in the 2017 political action thriller Yaman directed by Jeeva Shankar, whom he collaborated with for the second time after Naan.
 The film released to positive reviews.
 His next film Annadurai in the same year was an action drama which received mixed reviews.
 In 2018, he starred in Kaali, a period action film directed by Kiruthiga Udhayanidhi and Thimiru Pudichavan, an action film directed by Ganeshaa.
 In 2019, he starred in Kolaigaran, an action thriller directed by Andrew Louis and co-starring Arjun.
 The film opened to highly positive reviews.

 Antony made his directorial debut with Pichaikkaran 2 in 2023.
 Vijay Antony plays the lead role of a romantic hero in Romeo (2024).

-Shakthi Thirumagan is an upcoming Indian Tamil-language political drama film directed by Arun Prabhu.
-It marks actor Vijay Antony’s 25th film and explores themes of politics, family, and revenge.
+His 25th film, the political thriller Shakthi Thirumagan, was released earning strong box office collections and audience acclaim.

 Personal life

 Antony is married to Fatima Vijay Antony, and they had two daughters, Meera and Lara.
 Meera, the elder daughter, committed suicide on 19 September 2023 at the age of 16 at their home in Chennai.
-For his films produced by Vijay Antony Film Corporation, Fatima was credited as the producer except for Romeo (2024), for which Meera was credited as the producer.
-She was also credited as the presenter of Shakthi Thirumagan (2025).
-His nephew Ajay Dhishan starred alongside him in Maargan (2025).
+For his films produced by Vijay Antony Film Corporation, Fatima and Meera are credited as either the producer or presenter since 2024; prior to that, it was solely Fatima.
+His nephew Ajay Dhishan starred alongside him in a few films.

 Antony has a well-known great-grandfather, Samuel Vedanayagam Pillai, who was a Tamil poet, novelist, and social worker and is remembered for his authorship of Prathapa Mudaliar Charithram, recognized as the "first modern Tamil novel."
 Vedanayagam's ideals of women's liberation and education are reflected in this novel.